- What is timesheet rounding?

 - Timesheet rounding settings

 What is timesheet rounding?

-Note: Deputy's Platform provides employers with the ability to round employee time.
-Deputy recommends against using this feature to round employee break time in the US, as some states do not permit this.
+Note: While Deputy provides employers with the ability to round employee time, Deputy recommends against using this feature to round employee break time in the US, as some states do not permit this.

 Who can configure timesheet rounding settings?

 To configure timesheet rounding settings, you'll need to log in as either a Location Manager or System Administrator.
 Timesheet rounding settings are unique to each location, so Location Managers can only configure the settings associated with the location they manage.
 System Administrators can configure timesheet settings for all locations but will need to configure each location individually or use the copy settings function to bulk update location settings with the same settings.

 1. On the Location tab click on Edit settings for the location you wish to configure

 2. Select Timesheets from the list on the left-hand side of the page.

 3. All the timesheet settings for the location will be displayed.